Epigenetic priming: Neuroscience

 It is believed that epigenetic modifications, and in particular those which perform epigenetic priming, are fundamentally responsible for the encoding of memory within neurons.
 This idea is supported by various pieces of evidence.
 Firstly, despite inhibition of protein synthesis during memory formation, memories may be retrieved later on.
 This, along with the discovery that long-term memory can be restored after synapse deterioration, suggests synaptic structuring (which requires protein synthesis during memory formation) is not the fundamental source of engram encoding within a cell.
-Furthermore, in mice it has been found that proper histone acetytransferase function is required for memory formation and that HDAC inhibition in neurons can improve learning behavior and long-term memory.
+Furthermore, in mice it has been found that proper histone acetyltransferase function is required for memory formation and that HDAC inhibition in neurons can improve learning behavior and long-term memory.
 An explanation is that, when present in combination with memory-associated neural activity, HDAC inhibitors (HDACi) allow chromatin to remain open and increase transcription of genes that remodel synapses, resulting in increased plasticity and improved memory formation.
 As a result of these observations, it has been proposed that epigenetic priming is the initial phase of memory formation.

 It has been found that different forms of long-term memory are associated with different types of histone acetylation, such as acetylation of H3 versus H4.
 This suggests that epigenetic priming in neurons which result in different memory profile expressions may be encoded by different histone acetyltransferases.
 Thus, although the mechanisms that loosen chromatin are unspecific in their target, likely have specificity depending on which ones are activated.
 In a similar vein, it is believed that the action of different of priming agents, such as the varieties of histone acetyltransferases, may combine to create a stacking effect on neuron chromatin, resulting in significantly increased expression of the associated genes.

 Metabolic syndrome

 Epidemiological and experimental studies have shown that environmental factors during early development, such as maternal nutrition and body composition, can influence the metabolic phenotype of the offspring.
 Epigenetic priming is thought to mediate the persistent changes in gene expression that could eventually lead to metabolic syndrome.
 Potentially, these induced metabolic disruptions benefit progeny developing in a low resources environment to increased success later in life.
-The Agouti mouse exemplifies a variation of the aforementioned effect of early environmental exposures on offspring’s fitness.
+The Agouti mouse exemplifies a variation of the aforementioned effect of early environmental exposures on offspring's fitness.